ClawBank

 • list_spot_swaps

-• approve_token_for_trading — one-time ERC-20 approval before an engine can sell a token
+• approve_token_for_trading — one-time ERC-20 approval before a strategy can sell a token

 • update_strategy